unitaryfund/unitary.fund/posts/_markdown/vqa_in_qutip.md

 ---
 ## About me

 I'm an undergraduate student at the University of Sydney, studying Physics and Computer Science.
 I've worked on a few quantum computing projects in the past and was really excited to be awarded a microgrant by the Unitary Fund to work on this project.
+My personal website is available at [benbraham.com](https://benbraham.com).

 ## Background